learn-co-curriculum/phase-0-wsl2-env-verification/README.md

 If all checks pass, you have completed your environment setup and are ready to move on!

+It may be that you are setup correctly, but the validator script can't tell.
+If there is some sort of error, revisit the instructions for the item that is not passing.
+If you can run the commands listed in the **Check Your Work** section of that item, you should be all set and can disregard the validator.

 <!-- ## Troubleshooting

 Below are some options to try for specific issues.